Private cloud deployment

 - Basic understanding of Kubernetes concepts (namespaces, ingress, resources)

-UI Overview: Private Cloud Page
+UI Overview: Private Pools Page

 - Centered message: "No pools found"